etianen/django-herokuapp/README.md

 for django-herokuapp.
 These settings will already be present in your django settings file if you created your project using the `start_herokuapp_project.py` script.

-Because we're using async workers to power our site, it's imporant to make sure that the PostgreSQL driver plays nicely and does not block an entire worker process.
+Because you're using async workers to power your site, it's imporant to make sure that the PostgreSQL driver plays nicely and does not block an entire worker process.
 This is already taken care of in the default [gunicorn.conf][] file included with django-herokuapp, and relies on the [psycogreen][] package, which is included in the default [requirements.txt][].